Place Report: Ninja Walking in Bow Market

 3. A clear division: a food-centered first floor, with shops upstairs.

-You may remember the Osmo Pocket from previous episodes -- good for skateboarding, windsurfing, yoga on the beach...
+Remember the Osmo Pocket from previous episodes -- good for skateboarding, windsurfing, yoga on the beach...

 One of the secrets to the Osmo Pocket is its 3-axis gimbal, which is supposed to keep things smooth, very smooth.